CA-GE/IAAS/purestorage/README.md

 ##Modules Required##

-These modules need to be supplied within the probe.
+These PERL modules need to be supplied within the probe.

 * REST
 * JSON
 * HTTP Cookies
+* DATA Dumper
+* MIME Base64